Phoelionix/AC4DC/README.md

   - Add methods to `Input.cpp` to enable reading/writing salient parameters to file, e.g. `output/C/run_2021-04-11/input.txt`
   - Add linear search implementation to input logic
 6. Cmake build system
+7. Restructure parameter input and rate output files to use JSON format
 3. Optimise with static arrays - promote state_type to a N_FREE-dimensioned template for faster reads. (remains to be seen if this is a bottleneck)

 ### Bibliography: